 Easy Cheesy Scalloped Potatoes, or the best side dish for any roast.
 Slices of potatoes smothered in a garlicky creamy white sauce, then baked in the oven until tender, hot and bubbly; pure heaven!
 This is a classic homemade recipe that sums up what comfort food is all about.

-The scalloped potatoes au gratin are a more sophisticated alternative to the classic roast potatoes.
-Whether you prepare a posh supper or just want to have something different, this is an option.
+Whether you prepare a posh supper or just want to have something different for your dinner party, these scalloped poatoes are to die for.
 Potatoes and cheese together can only mean sheer goodness, l love the creamy texture and subtle garlic kick.

 - 6 medium potatoes